 Psychological issues are sometimes the primary concern in custody or visitation disputes.
 A spouse who becomes aggressive and angry may focus more on revenge than resolution, including using the children to punish the other parent and taking active steps to encourage parental estrangement or alienation.
 A resentful spouse may engage in unnecessary litigation to squander the financial resources available to either party or both parties so as to deprive the other party.
 Psychological issues can interfere with reaching a parenting plan agreement and can make litigation extremely stressful.
 I address psychological issues arising in marital or partnership dissolutions, such as:

 - Anger management

 - Personality disorders, (e.g. borderline, narcissistic and antisocial personality disorders)

 - Emotional issues related to domestic violence and abuse

-Talk to us about coping with complex psychological issues during divorce
+Talk to me about coping with complex psychological issues during divorce

-To learn more about dealing with psychological issues associated with dissolution, call Alan R. Silverman, Silverman Family Law, APC, at 760-512-3251 or contact us online to schedule your free, initial phone consultation.
+To learn more about dealing with psychological issues associated with dissolution, call Silverman Family Law, APC, at 760-512-3251 or contact me online to schedule your free, initial phone consultation.
 Sunday appointments are available.